miguelcanosantana/FurManage/README.md

 ### User Creation
 Username must be UNIQUE, which means that it can't be repeated.
 User ID will be given automatically.
+Some fields are also optional and can receive any data.
+Password fields have a custom javascript that checks both are the same.
 ![Image](https://github.com/miguelcanosantana/FurManage/blob/master/HostedImages/screenshots/2.gif)

 ### Users and Fursonas pages